deepfence/ThreatMapper/docs/docs/threatmapper/console/initial-configuration.md

 3. Obtain the Deepfence API key from the console.
 Go to `Settings` -> `User Management` and make note of the API key; you will need it when deploying the Deepfence sensors.

-   Once the Console has started, it will begin update its Threat Intel feed data; this can take up to an hour, and is repeated daily.
+   Console installations are preconfigured with threat intel data.
+Once the Console has started, it will update its Threat Intel feed data; this can take seveal minutes, and is repeated daily.
 You can check the status on the Console, at `Settings` -> `Diagnosis`; look for the **System Status** report.

    ![Diagnosis](../img/diagnosis-status.jpg)

 ## Configuring Access to the Management Console (optional)

-By default, the Management Console is accessed by IP address (https://A.B.C.D/) and uses a self-signed certificate.
+By default, the Management Console is accessed by IP address (https://your-ip-address/) and uses a self-signed certificate.

 You can configure the URL used to access the Management Console, and you can provide your own TLS certificate: